 Gwilym has a longstanding trio with Yuri Goloubev on double bass and Asaf Sirkis on drums.
+From time to time they also add Klaus Gesing on reeds.

 Born in Moscow Yuri studied at the Central School of Music and the Moscow Tchaikovsky Conservatory gaining a Masters degree in 1995 in Double Bass.
 He had already won first prize in the All-Soviet Union Student Competition in 1990 and as result became Principal Bass with the Ensemble XXI Chamber Orchestra from 1990 – 1991, then played with the famous Bolshoi Opera, and from 1992 – 2004 was Principal Bass with one of the world’s most noted chamber orchestras – The Moscow Soloists, directed by Yuri Bashmet.
 In 2002 Yuri became the youngest bass player ever to be awarded the prestigious title of Honoured Artist of Russia.